Mileena28/Mileena28.github.io/_posts/2025-07-03-the-procedure-that-shouldnt-exist.md

 Read that again.
 In 1994, researchers explicitly stated that VCUG procedures resemble sexual abuse.
 They used these children as proxies for abuse victims in their studies.

-In 2004, UC Davis psychology professor Dr. Gail Goodman conducted another study using VCUG patients. *"I was studying it because it was a traumatic stressor for a lot of children,"* she explained. *"Some of the kids didn't seem too hurt by it, but others were just screaming."*
+In 2004, UC Davis psychology professor Dr. Gail Goodman conducted another study using VCUG patients.

+> *"I was studying it because it was a traumatic stressor for a lot of children.
+Some of the kids didn't seem too hurt by it, but others were just screaming."*

 Dr. Goodman's team filmed children's reactions during these procedures.
 What they saw was so disturbing that when she tried to share the footage at a medical conference, *"the people in the audience couldn't even watch the videotape."* She described the experience as *"traumatizing for us researchers."*